anitadandekhya/Scientific_Graphs_Cairo_2026/README.md

 ## Overview

-Two building morphology maps were generated from building footprints geopackage file:
+Two building morphology maps were generated from building footprints of New Cairo, Egypt geopackage file:
 1. **Building Shape Index Map**
    - The Shape Index is calculated for each building using its area and perimeter.
    - A continuous choropleth map is created to represent the variation in building compactness.